Christianity and Druze

 Christianity and Druze are Abrahamic religions that share a historical traditional connection with some major theological differences.
-The two faiths share a common place of origin in the Middle East, and are monotheistic.
+The two faiths share a common place of origin in the Middle East and are both monotheistic.
+Christian and Druze communities share a long history of interaction dating back roughly a millennium, particularly in Mount Lebanon.
+Over the centuries, they have interacted and lived together peacefully, sharing common social and cultural landscapes, despite occasional exceptions.
+Moreover, Druze beliefs, scriptures and teachings incorporate several elements from Christianity.